Evaporated milk

 Evaporated milk, known in some countries as "unsweetened condensed milk", is a shelf-stable canned cow’s milk product, consisting of fresh milk from which approximately 60% of the water has been removed.
 French inventor Nicolas Appert, the "father of food science", perfected the process in the 1820s.
 It differs from sweetened condensed milk, which contains added sugar and requires less processing to preserve, as the added sugar inhibits bacterial growth.
 The production process involves the evaporation of 60% of the water from the milk, followed by homogenization, canning and heat sterilization.

 Evaporated milk consumes half the space of its nutritional equivalent in fresh milk.
 When the liquid product is mixed with a proportionate amount of water (150%), evaporated milk becomes the rough equivalent of fresh milk.
 This allows the product to have a shelf life of months or even years, depending upon the fat and sugar content, which made evaporated milk very popular before the age of refrigeration as a safe and reliable substitute for perishable fresh milk, as it could be shipped easily to locations lacking the means of safe milk production or storage.

 As infant formula

 In the 1920s and 1930s, evaporated milk became widely commercially available at low prices.
-The Christian Diehl Brewery, for instance, entered the business in 1922, producing Jerzee brand evaporated milk as a response to the Volstead Act.
+The Christian Diehl Brewery, for instance, entered the business in 1922, producing Jerzee brand evaporated milk as a response to the Volstead Act, which prohibited alcoholic beverages.
 Several clinical studies from that time period suggest that babies fed evaporated milk formula thrived as well as did breastfed babies.
 However, modern guidelines issued by the World Health Organization consider breastfeeding, in most cases, to be healthier for the infant because of the colostrum in early milk production, as well as the specific nutritional content of human breast milk.